-- 9.18.1 The climbing time for each competitor shall be defined as the period between the Starting Signal and the completion of the competitor's attempt. - 9.18.2 Where an automatic timing system is being used, the timing system shall: - a) record and display the climbing time for each competitor separately; and - b) be capable of measuring times to an accuracy of at least 1/100s; and - c) if capable of measuring times to an accuracy of at least 1/1000s: - i) times shall be recorded to the nearest 1/1000s for the purpose of ranking; and - ii) times may be displayed rounded down to the nearest 1/100s. - 9.18.3 Where an automatic timing system is not being used, the timing system shall consist of two or three timing assistants per route, each operating a stopwatch, where the time recorded is the average of the stopwatches, after first eliminating obvious timing errors. - 9.18.4 A valid time shall be recorded where the competitor has completed an attempt in accordance with these rules.
+9.20.19.18.1 The climbing time for each competitor shall be defined as the period between the Starting Signal and the completion of the competitor's attempt.

+9.20.29.18.2 Where an automatic timing system is being used, the timing system shall:

+- a) record and display the climbing time for each competitor separately; and - b) be capable of measuring times to an accuracy of at least 1/100s; and - c) if capable of measuring times to an accuracy of at least 1/1000s: - i) times shall be recorded to the nearest 1/1000s for the purpose of ranking; and - ii) times may be displayed rounded down to the nearest 1/100s. - 9.20.39.18.3 Where an automatic timing system is not being used, the timing system shall consist of two or three timing assistants per route, each operating a stopwatch, where the time recorded is the average of the stopwatches, after first eliminating obvious timing errors.

+9.20.49.18.4 A valid time shall be recorded where the competitor has completed an attempt in accordance with these rules.
 A competitor shall be allowed to view their recorded time(s).

-9.19 Qualification and Semi-Final Ranking
+9.219.19 Qualification and Semi-Final Ranking

-- 9.19.1 A competitor who fails to or is ineligible to start both their scheduled races in the round will be unranked in the round and their result marked as Did Not Start or with another appropriate IRM. - 9.19.2 Each competitor who has made a False Start (with the exception of a Probationary False Start, as outlined in Rule 9.15.5) on either their first or second scheduled race will be ranked equal last in the round. - 9.19.3 Subject to Rules 9.19.1 and 9.19.2, each competitor who has otherwise failed to record a Valid Time in one or both scheduled races will be ranked equal, ahead of any competitors who have made a False Start (with the exception of a Probationary False Start, as outlined in Rule 9.15.5). - 9.19.4 Subject to Rules 9.19.1 through 9.19.3, each competitor who has recorded a Valid Time in at least one of their scheduled races will be ranked in ascending order of their best (or only) Valid Time, measured to 1/1000s.
-Where any two competitors have the same best (or only) Valid Time, their relative ranking will be determined as follows: - a) where both competitors have a second Valid Time, by comparison of these times; and - b) where only one athlete has a second Valid Time, they will be ranked ahead of the competitor with no second Valid Time; and - c) where neither competitor has a second Valid Time, the two competitors will be ranked equal. - 9.19.5 If, following the ranking procedures in Rules 9.19.1 through 9.19.4, and for a Semi-Final Round, competitors still tied shall be ranked by their rank in the prior Qualification Round. - 9.19.6 If, following the ranking procedures in Rules 9.19.1 through 9.19.5, the quota for the Final Round is exceeded as a result of ties, the tied competitors shall re-run on Lane A until all relevant ties are broken.
+- 9.21.29.19.2 Each competitor who has made a False Start (with the exception of a Probationary False Start, as outlined in Rule 9.15.5) on either their first or second scheduled race will be ranked equal last in the round. - 9.21.39.19.3 Subject to Rules 9.19.1 and 9.19.2, each competitor who has otherwise failed to record a Valid Time in one or both scheduled races will be ranked equal, ahead of any competitors who have made a False Start (with the exception of a Probationary False Start, as outlined in Rule 9.15.5). - 9.21.49.19.4 Subject to Rules 9.19.1 through 9.19.3, each competitor who has recorded a Valid Time in at least one of their scheduled races will be ranked in ascending order of their best (or only) Valid Time, measured to 1/1000s.
+Where any two competitors have the same best (or only) Valid Time, their relative ranking will be determined as follows: - a) where both competitors have a second Valid Time, by comparison of these times; and - b) where only one athlete has a second Valid Time, they will be ranked ahead of the competitor with no second Valid Time; and - c) where neither competitor has a second Valid Time, the two competitors will be ranked equal. - 9.21.59.19.5 If, following the ranking procedures in Rules 9.19.1 through 9.19.4, and for a Semi-Final Round, competitors still tied shall be ranked by their rank in the prior Qualification Round. - 9.21.69.19.6

+If, following the ranking procedures in Rules 9.19.1 through 9.19.5, the quota for the Final Round is exceeded as a result of ties, the tied competitors shall re-run on Lane A until all relevant ties are broken.
 The times recorded in these attempts shall be used only to determine which competitors qualify for the Final Round and for no other purpose.

-9.20 Final and General Ranking
+9.229.20 Final and General Ranking